kannanjayachandran/Full-Stack-Data-Science/02. DSA-I/1_Arrays/Readme.md

 4. Find the sum of two matrices
 5. Find the product of two matrices
 6. Find the boundary elements of a matrix
-7. Traverse a matrix in a spiral form
+7. Traverse a matrix in a spiral order
 8. Minimum cost to choose 3 Christmas trees
 9. Find the anti-diagonals of a matrix